acmerocket/rodeo/README.md

 # rodeo
 Format JSON based on markdown templates.
+Accept input as well-formed chunks of JSON to be parsed and applied to a template.

 Designed for use with [goat](https://github.com/bluesky-social/indigo/tree/main/cmd/goat)